Bronchiolitis

 Epidemiology

 Bronchiolitis is a common disease that usually affects children under the age of 2.
-About 1/3 of children will develop clinical bronchiolitis in their first year of life (2), although up to 50% may have have encountered RSV by this time.
-It mainly occurs during the winter and spring months (3).
-In recent years, hospital admissions due to bronchiolitis have increased (4).
+About 1/3 of children will develop clinical bronchiolitis in their first year of life (4), although up to 50% may have encountered RSV by this time.
+It mainly occurs during the winter and spring months (5).
+In recent years, hospital admissions due to bronchiolitis have increased (6).
+Around 2-3% of children require admission to hospital due to bronchiolitis during winter (7).

 Pathophysiology